alanmellorbjss/go-concurrency-conundrums/README.md

 It is best to think of the Go Scheduler as having made a "copy" of our function inside each goroutine.

+> There is not one single copy of local variable `i` in this code: _there is one per recursive call per goroutine_

-It's actually just a stack; each time a goroutine is unblocked, the relevant gorutine information stack is consulted for where the code left off last.
+It's actually just a [stack](https://github.com/bjssacademy/go-stacks-queues-sort-filter); each time a goroutine is unblocked, the relevant gorutine information stack is consulted for where the code left off last.
 This includes execution point and all local variables, in all of the call stack.

 > One function - called from multiple goroutines - Go scheduler tracks and switches out local variable values for us